Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 CVE-2026-47368 (CVSS 8.6): unauthenticated data theft from the device

-This is the only one of the four that needs no authentication.
+This is one of the two in the set that needs no authentication.
 Via path traversal (walking back up the path to reach files that should be off-limits), anyone who can reach the device over the network can read data out of it.
-But it cannot alter or destroy anything β the impact is limited to data exfiltration, which is why it lands at 8.6.
+But it cannot alter or destroy anything β€” the impact is limited to data exfiltration, which is why it lands at 8.6.
 Compared with 064's CVE-2026-34909 (the same path traversal at 10.0, which reached "grab a file, then take over the account"), the impact stops one step short.
+The advisory does note that this one can be chained with other flaws to remove even the low-privilege requirement.

-Affected versions span a wide range of UniFi OS 5.1.12 and earlier models (UDM, UDM-Pro, UDM-SE, UDM-Pro-Max, UDR, UDR7, UCK, UCKP, the UNVR series, UCG-Ultra, UCG-Max, and more), plus UniFi OS Server 5.0.08 and earlier and UDM-Beast 5.1.11 and earlier.
-Fixed releases are UniFi OS 5.1.15 or later (UNAS devices 5.1.16+, UniFi Express 4.0.15+).
-Even if you updated for 064, confirm in the dashboard that your current version is 5.1.15 or higher.
-As of this writing (June 12, 2026), none of these four has confirmed in-the-wild exploitation or a CISA KEV listing β this is a "second round" that ranks one notch below May's 10.0-class flaws.
+On the UniFi OS side, affected versions span a wide range of 5.1.12 and earlier models (UDM, UDM-Pro, UDM-SE, UDM-Pro-Max, UDR, UDR7, UCK, UCKP, the UNVR series, UCG-Ultra, UCG-Max, and more), plus UniFi OS Server 5.0.8 and earlier, UDM-Beast 5.1.11 and earlier, and the UNAS models at 5.1.10 and earlier.
+Fixed releases are UniFi OS 5.1.15 or later β€” but UNAS devices need 5.1.16+ and UniFi Express needs 4.0.15+.
+Remembering only "5.1.15" leaves those two behind.
+Even if you updated for 064, confirm your current version in the dashboard.
+As of this writing, none of these five has confirmed in-the-wild exploitation or a CISA KEV listing β€” this is a "second round" that ranks one notch below May's 10.0-class flaws.
 The update steps and interim mitigations in the "Affected products and fixes" and "Interim mitigations" sections below apply unchanged.

 What UniFi is